Clinical-Genomics/cgp-project-template/CONTRIBUTING.md

 ### Edit a file

-To edit a file start with navigating to that file (mostly it will be README.md for projects).
-Click the symbol of a pencil in the top right corner of file ![Edit][edit-file]
+1. Start with navigating to that file (mostly it will be README.md for projects)
+1. Click the symbol of a pencil in the top right corner of file. ![Edit][edit-file]
+1. Update the file with the changes you intended to make, following the [GitHub markdown syntax][gh-markdown].
+1. When ready, navigate to the bottom of the page.
+Write a small commit message if appropriate (it's fine to leave it with the default "Update README.md").
+1. Add a more extensive description below if needed.
+1. Choose *Create a **new branch** for this commit and start a pull request*
+1. Choose a name for your branch with changes
+1. Finally click **Propose file change** ![Changes][propose-changes]

 ### Creating tasks :white_check_mark: